History of Nobel Peace Prize in Timeline

 Nobel Peace Prize

-March 1901: First Nobel Peace Prize Awarded
+March 1901: Nobel Peace Prize Awarded

-1901: Ceremony in the Storting (Parliament)
+1901: Ceremony took place in the Storting (Parliament)

-1901: Medal Designed by Gustav Vigeland
+1901: Medal designed by Gustav Vigeland

-1901: Nominations Begin
+1901: Nominations from 1901 Released

-1904: Last Ceremony in the Parliament
+1904: Last Ceremony held in the Parliament

-In 1904, the Nobel Peace Prize ceremony was held for the last time in the Parliament.
+In 1904, the Nobel Peace Prize award ceremony took place in the Parliament for the last time.

-1905: Ceremony at the Norwegian Nobel Institute
+1905: Ceremony took place at the Norwegian Nobel Institute

 1937: Gandhi Nominated